 LF routes don’t end at the border.
-LF7, LF2 and LF51, for instance, link seamlessly into the Flemish cycle route network.
-What’s more, some LF routes are part of international cycle routes including the following three routes:
+What’s more, some LF routes are part of international cycle routes including the following routes:

-- The North Sea Cycle Route (NSCR – EuroVelo 12), with LF1 and LF10 constituting the Dutch part of the route.
+- The North Sea Cycle Route (NSCR – EuroVelo 12), with LF Kustroute constituting the Dutch part of the route.
 This 6,000 kilometre long route travels through eight countries along the North Sea.

-- In 2016, a new route will be unveiled: the Internationale Maasroute (International Maas Route).
-This route follows the river Maas from its source to estuary.
-The Dutch LF3 Maasroute (Maas Route) and the LF12 Maas- en Vestingroute (Maas and Fort Route) constitute the Dutch part of this route.
+- The Internationale Maasroute (International Maas Route - EuroVelo 19) follows the river Maas from its source to estuary.
+The Dutch LF Maasroute (Maas Route) constitutes the Dutch part of this route.

 Cycle maps and guides

 Separate cycle guides and maps are available of all international routes, including, of course, in languages other than Dutch.
-They can be purchased at specialist bookshops or ordered online at the online shop of the Fietsvakantiewinkel.
+They can be purchased at specialist bookshops or ordered online at the online shop of the Fietsvakantiewinkel (in Dutch only).
 Stichting Europafietsers has developed several cycle routes to attractive destinations such as the Mediterranean Sea and Santiago de Compostella.